On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

 There are many ways LLM can generate answers to a query.
 By design, it is a controlled random process governed by fine-tuned probability distributions.
-We are going to model that process as an \textbf{auction} in which agents (representing competing ideas is the space of all possible activation patterns $\mathcal{A}$) use their privately held knowledge (internal representations in $\mathcal{W}$) to construct bids (candidate responses) and submit them to the LLM response mechanism.
-That response mechanism then selects the best bid as a response to a query.
+We are going to model that process as an \textbf{auction of ideas} in which agents (representing competing ideas is the space of all possible knowledge representations) use their privately encoded knowledge (internal states) to construct bids (candidate responses) and influence the response.

+We first define the space representing the internal states (e.g., parameters or activations) of the bidding agents, and the mapping from these states to the knowledge they encode.